If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 The only way to avoid mistakes, including the ones noted above, is to check carefully.

-Forget about having trust in a word processor’s grammar and spelling correction tools or any other tool you use.
+Forget about trusting a word processor’s grammar and spelling correction tools or any other tool you use.

 Premium grammar and writing checkers can be a fantastic help in checking a draft manuscript.

-You can use them for an overall scan and check before you start proofreading but never rely on your grammar checker.
+You can use them for an overall scan and check before proofreading but never rely on them.

 You need your eyes and your logic to get to work.

-Yes, self-publishing is very close to a fully automated process, but writing and writing well are not.
+Yes, self-publishing is very close to a fully automated process, but writing and writing well is not.

 You should certainly use grammar and spell checkers to help you improve your text.